hytopoulos/hytopoulos.github.io/_posts/decompilation/2025-08-12-rl-decompiler.md

 First, we must define a metric for the quality of a decompilation.
 For this experiment, we use the Levenshtein distance between the original assembly and the generated assembly.
 The Levenshtein distance is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one string into the other.
 A more robust approach might use a token-wise edit distance.
 But in theory, we should be able to achieve a Levenshtein distance of 1, which would indicate that the generated assembly is identical to the original assembly.
 When the code does not compile, the reward is 0.

-We use the `verl` library for reinforcement learning with Group Relative Policy Optimization (GRPO).
+There are [several frameworks](https://x.com/iScienceLuvr/status/1955354769704599954) we can use for reinforcement learning.
+Let's use the `verl` library, which implements Group Relative Policy Optimization (GRPO) and sharded training.
 For a given sample, GRPO generates several candidate completions, then optimizes the policy to prefer completions within the group that receive comparatively higher rewards.
 For example, if we prompt Qwen Coder to generate 10 potential decompilations for a given assembly listing, some portion might fail to compile (0 reward) and will be ranked the lowest.
 Other completions might identify that the assembly implements a certain algorithm and provide a vague implementation.
 This would be ranked higher than those that fail to compile, but lower than a literal translation that attends to each instruction.

 ## Dataset

-The source of our training data is Google DeepMind's `code_contests` dataset, which is one of the largest datasets of readily compileable code (as far as I'm aware).
+The source of our training data is Google DeepMind's [code_contests](https://github.com/google-deepmind/code_contests) dataset, which is one of the largest datasets of readily compileable code (as far as I'm aware).
+I created a separate dataset only containing the subset of solutions written in C++ [here](https://huggingface.co/datasets/hytopot/code_contests_cpp).

 We can use the following python function to compile the code from the dataset into assembly, then split the assembly into separate functions.